Athletics at the 1928 Summer Olympics – Men's shot put: Background

 This was the eighth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Ninth-place finisher Raoul Paoli of France was the highest-placed returning thrower from the 1924 Games.
 The world record holder and favorite coming into the event was Emil Hirschfeld of Germany, attempting to become only the second man from outside the United States to win.

 Czechoslovakia and Romania made their debut in the men's shot put.
 The United States appeared for the eighth time, the only nation to have competed in all Olympic shot put competitions to date.

 Competition format

-The competition continued to use the two-round format used in 1900 and since 1908, with results carrying over between rounds.
-Each athlete received three throws in the qualifying round.
-The top six men advanced to the final, where they received an additional three throws.
-The best result, qualifying or final, counted.
+The competition continued to use the two-round format employed since 1900 and maintained since 1908, wherein results carried over between rounds.
+During the qualifying round, each athlete was allotted three throws.
+The six highest-scoring male athletes advanced to the final, where they were granted an additional three throws.
+The best outcome, whether from the qualifying or final round, was taken into consideration for determining the final rankings.